Optimal congestion control strategies for near-capacity urban metros: informing intervention via fundamental diagrams: The train operation model

-\subsection{The train operation model}
+\section{The train operation model}

-To simulate the movement of trains between stations, we adopt a Cellular Automata (CA) model.
-The CA model was originally developed for simulation of road traffic flow \citep{NS1992}.
+To simulate the movement of trains between stations under pure moving block signalling system\footnote{We consider a moving block signalling system over a fixed block signalling system as the former permits a more efficient management of queuing and delays by allowing trains to operate at lower headways \citep{Gill1994,Takeuchi2003}.
+Several metro lines on the London Underground, the Singapore MRT, the Hong Kong MTR and the New York City subway, among others, use moving block signalling system.
+Metro systems around the world are increasingly upgrading to such systems to reduce congestion-related delays in the network \citep{MTR2019b}.}, we adopt a \acrfull{CA} model.
+The \acrshort{CA} model was originally developed for simulation of road traffic flow \citep{NS1992}.
 However, owing to its ability to reproduce complex real world traffic flow phenomena in a simplistic framework \citep[for instance, see ][]{Spyropoulou2007,Meng2011}, it has also been widely used to simulate rail traffic flow \citep[refer to ][and other references therein]{Li2005,Yinping2008,Xun2013,Ning2014}.

-In the CA model, the rail line $i$ is divided into $L$ cells, each of length 1 metre (that is, $i \in \{1,2,...L\}$).
+In the \acrshort{CA} model, the rail line $i$ is divided into $L$ cells, each of length 1 metre (that is, $i \in \{1,2,...L\}$).
 The simulation time $T_s$ comprises of discrete time steps $t$ of 1 second each (that is, $t \in \{1,2,...T_s\}$).
 At each time step $t$, each cell $i$ can either be empty or occupied by the n\textsuperscript{th} train with integer velocity $v_{n,t}$ (that is, $v_{n,t} \in \{0,1...v_{max}\}$).
 Stations are placed at different positions along the line and corresponding dwell time is defined.
 Each train $n$ is indexed based on its order of entry into the system (that is, $n= \in \{1,2,...,N\}$).
 The position of train $n$ at time $t$ is denoted by $X_{n,t}$.
 The boundary conditions are open and defined as follows: (i) After each departure interval $D$, a train with velocity $v_{max}$ enters at the position $i=1$ given that the train ahead is at a safe breaking distance (given by equation \ref{eq:dn}) from the entry; (ii) At position $i=L$, trains simply exit the system.

 At each discrete time step, $t \to t+1$, the state of the system is updated according to well-defined rules, mainly governed by the following two situations: